dosx/timezone-picker/README.md

   - Download and extract the tz_world file from http://efele.net/maps/tz/world/tz_world.zip
   - `python script/gen_json.py <path-to-tz_world.shp> <output-dir>`
   - Be very patient...

-Or you could just use the files from extracting `tz_json.tgz`.

 Acknowledgments
 ----------------